Sridhar-s-12/Sridhar_interntask_elvlab/README.md

 | **File Name**   | sample-10.eml |
 | **Date Analyzed** | 2025-05-27   |

+## Summary of Steps Taken

+Downloaded a sample phishing email (.eml file) from an Opensource GitHub repository.

+Opened the email using Thunderbird on Kali Linux.

+Copied the email header from Thunderbird.

+Analyzed the header using MXToolbox Header Analyzer.

 ### 📥 Source of Sample Phishing Email

 The sample phishing email used in this task was downloaded from the following open-source repository: